alexcurwood/PlaylistManager/README.md

 # Playlist Manager

-## I am in the process of creating a NextJS application which, after authentication, allows the user to select one of their Spotify playlists, filter by genre and create a subplaylist.
+## I am creating a NextJS application which allows the user to select one of their Spotify playlists, filter it by genre and create a subplaylist.

 ### Motivations

-As a Spotify user, I often find that my playlists become too large to manage easily.
-I wished for a tool which let me filter my playlists by a given set of genres, and create sub-playlists using these filters.
+As a Spotify user, I find my playlists become too large to manage easily.
+I wanted a tool which let me filter my playlists by a given set of genres, and create sub-playlists using these filters.

-I conducted research in the form of a Google Forms survey sent to my peers, family, and friends, which indicated that other people experience the same issue and would use a tool which offers this functionality.
+I sent a Google Forms survey to my peers, family, and friends, which indicated that other people experience the same issue and would use a tool which offers this functionality.

 This formed my motivation for starting this project.